TylerWalje/tableau/README.md

+Hi there.
+My name is Tyler Walje and this is my Tableau project.
+Please reach out with any questions to walje15@gmail.com or (720) 937-7927.
+Thank you.

 # Module 18 - Tableau
 *Please refer to "Module 18, Tableau - Challenge Note.txt" for my complete observations and analysis. https://public.tableau.com/app/profile/tyler.walje8220/viz/Jan-June_2023/Story1